Weixin-Liang/read-the-doc/docs/_build/html/_sources/sub_pages/download_metadataset.rst.txt

    <br /> <br />

 Downlaod Base Dataset: Visual Genome
 ------------------------------------
 We leverage the natural heterogeneity of Visual Genome and its annotations to construct MetaDataset.
 We use the pre-processed and cleaned version of Visual Genome by `Hudson and Manning <https://arxiv.org/pdf/1902.09506.pdfL>`_.
-We can download the base dataset as follows:
+Download the base dataset as follows:

 - Download image files (~20GB) from: https://nlp.stanford.edu/data/gqa/images.zip